-Last updated on January 7, 2026
+Last updated on May 6, 2026

 Secure Windows Logon and RDP Connections With RFID MFA

 The RFID authentication method allows the use of an RFID authenticator, such as a smart card, key fob, or wristband, to confirm user identity during multi-factor authentication.
+This support for physical access cards carrying PACS credentials allows employees to utilize their passive proximity cards for digital access to the organization’s IT resources.

 With Rublon MFA, you can use an employee badge for two-factor authentication (2FA) as part of a broader MFA process of Windows Logon and RDP login, enabling your organization to leverage existing contactless physical badges alongside traditional credentials.
 This approach combines something you know (e.g., username and password) with something you have (e.g., badge or RFID smart card) to enhance security and reduce the risk of credential theft or unauthorized access, while supporting common enterprise use cases such as badge-based MFA, RFID-enabled smart card 2FA authentication, and enterprise badge 2FA.